dream-num/univer/README.md

 We provide JavaScript part of code in the repository, including a canvas-based framework for building documents, spreadsheets, slides.

 > ⚠️ This project is still in heavy development.
+Use it at your own risk.

 ## Demo

 -   [Univer Demo](https://dream-num.github.io/univer-demo/)